digitaldeviltapia/digitaldeviltapia/README.md

 # 💫 About Me:
-Hi, my name is Mario Tapia. <br>I'm a Mathematician and a Computer Vision enthusiast. <br>Here I upload my personal projects and some homeworks from my MCs Degree.
+Hi, my name is Mario Tapia. <br>I'm a Mathematician and a Video Games and Computer Vision enthusiast. <br>Here I upload my personal projects and some homeworks from my MCs Degree.

 ## 🌐 Socials: